adj59-dev/adj59-dev.github.io/_posts/2025-08-19-nielsen-and-chuang:-chapter-3.md

     return no

 ```
-Here the agorithm starts by initializing two lists, S and M, and adding the starting vertex s to both lists.
-The following steps are repeated until list S is empty: (1) finds all the vertices connected to the first element in list S that are not in list M, (2) adds these vertices to S and M, (3) remove the first element in list S. The algorithm then checks if f is in M and returns yes if it is and no if it isn't.
+Here the algorithm starts by initializing two lists, S and M, and adding the starting vertex s to both lists.
+The following steps are repeated until list S is empty: (1) finds all the vertices connected to the first element in list S that are not in list M, (2) adds these vertices to S and M, (3) remove the first element of list S. The algorithm then checks if f is in M and returns yes if it is and no if it isn't.
 It can be seen that this function is $O(n)$ since v is only able to represent each vertex one time and so the while loop only loops, at most, $n$ times.

 A graph is considered connected if there is a path between every pair of vertices.
 We could modify our path function to determine if the graph is connected.